aidynassantegi/aidynassantegi/README.md

 - 👋 Hi, I’m @aidynassantegi
 - 👀 I’m interested in swift and java
 - 🌱 I’m currently learning java and swift
-- 💞️ I’m looking to collaborate on junior projects
+- 💞️ I’m looking to collaborate on finance projects
 - 📫 How to reach me - text me in telegram @aidynassantegi

 <!---